okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **Is the IDP session time out a setting that an Okta administrator can change?
 And if so, can it be changed on a per application basis, or is it a global setting for all of the user's applications?**

-Yes, the session time out default is two hours but the Okta administrator can customize the default by hour or minute.
-This session time out is an IDP setting and therefore, it is global and applies to all applications in an Okta org.
+Yes, the session time out default is two hours, but the Okta administrator can customize the default.
+This session time out is an IdP setting and therefore it is global and applies to all applications in an Okta org.
 See the "Creating Sign-on Policies and Adding Rules" section in our [Security Policies](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Security_Policies) documentation.

 **My app is now in the OIN, what is the user experience for a joint customer administrator that wants to set up single sign-on and provisioning for my app in the Okta interface?**

-Okta creates unique SAML configuration documentation for each application in the OIN so each will be different.
+Okta creates unique SAML configuration documentation for each application in the OIN, so each will be different.
 For a sample configuration, see our instructions for [How to Configure SAML 2.0 for Salesforce](http://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-in-Salesforce.html).
 Also, you can search online for videos demonstrating a step-by-step walk through of all the steps an IT administrator would take to configure single sign-on and provisioning for an app.

 **In general, how can I get familiar with the Okta product?**